FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/template-engine.md

 Every element with an visual component is bound to one or more of these objects.
 For example the ff-record element is bound to an item in the records array.

+**Note** the content of those data bindings gets escaped.
+If you do not want that, e.g. when your data contains HTML which should be displayed, you can use triple braces like `{{{data-binding}}}`. **Be aware** that any JavaScript included in your `data-binding` will be executed if put in triple braces.

 ### Data Binding Example

 ---